benhoyt/cdnupload/README.rst

 License
 =======

-cdnupload is licensed under a permissive MIT license: see `CONTRIBUTING.md <https://github.com/benhoyt/cdnupload/blob/master/LICENSE.txt>`_ for details.
+cdnupload is licensed under a permissive MIT license: see `LICENSE.txt <https://github.com/benhoyt/cdnupload/blob/master/LICENSE.txt>`_ for details.

 Note that prior to August 2017 it was licensed under an AGPL plus commercial license combination, but now it's completely free.